-- 19. Section 11A(5) of the FOI Act requires an agency to allow access to a conditionally exempt document unless, in the circumstances, access to the document at that time would, on balance, be contrary to the public interest. - 20.
+- 22. I have found that the identified documents are conditionally exempt under sections 47E(d) and 47G(1) of the FOI Act. - 23.
+Section 11A(5) of the FOI Act requires an agency to allow access to a conditionally exempt document unless, in the circumstances, access to the document at that time would, on balance, be contrary to the public interest. - 24.
 In determining whether to release the conditionally exempt material, I considered the Guidelines, together with a range of factors that favour access to a document set out in section 11B(3) [Public interest exemptions Factors favouring access] of the FOI Act.
 I had regard to whether giving access to the applicant at this time would, on balance, be contrary to the public interest.
-Specifically I considered if disclosure of the document would: - a) promote the objects of the FOI Act; - b) inform debate on a matter of public importance; or - c) promote effective oversight of public expenditure. - 21.
-I found that disclosure of this information would not increase public participation in the Defence process [section 3(2)(a) of the FOI Act], nor would it increase scrutiny or discussion of Defence activities [section 3(2)(b) of the FOI Act]. - 22.
+Specifically I considered if disclosure of the document would: - a. promote the objects of the FOI Act including to....enhance the scrutiny of government decision making; - b. inform debate on a matter of public importance; or - c. promote effective oversight of public expenditure. - 25.
 Paragraph 6.22 of the Guidelines specifies a non-exhaustive list of public interest factors against disclosure.
-The factors I find particularly relevant to this request are that the release of this information could reasonably be expected to prejudice the conduct of an agency's operations and the ability of companies to conduct their lawful business.
+The factors I find particularly relevant to this request are: - a. that the release of this information could reasonably be expected to prejudice security; - b. that the release of this information could reasonably be expected to prejudice an agency's ability to obtain confidential information;

-- 23. On balance, I consider the benefit to the public from disclosure is outweighed by the benefit to the public from withholding the information.
-In particular, I consider the release of company performance assessments, potential risk areas and remediation strategies for the specific activities could reasonably be expected to prejudice the ability of Defence and the companies to undertake their operations.
-I consider that the public interest is better served in this case by maintaining the confidentiality of this information. - 24.
-It is for those reasons that I find that the public interest factors against disclosure outweigh the factors for disclosure and I deem the information exempt under sections 47E and 47G of the FOI Act. - 25.
+- c. that the release of this information could reasonably be expected to prejudice an agency's ability to obtain similar information in the future; and - d. that the release of this information could reasonably be expected to prejudice the management function of an agency. - 26.
+I found that disclosure of this information would not increase public participation in the Defence process [section 3(2)(a) of the FOI Act], nor would it increase scrutiny or discussion of Defence activities [section 3(2)(b) of the FOI Act]. - 27.
+On balance, I consider the benefit to the public from disclosure is outweighed by the benefit to the public from withholding the information.
+In paragraph 6.189 the Guidelines state that "The AAT has said, for example, that there is a strong public interest in knowing whether public money was accounted for at the appropriate time and in the manner required; and in ensuring that public programmes are properly administered."
+I have found that at this time, release of the information identified would not enhance the public information on proper administration of public monies.
+In addition, I consider the release of company performance assessments, potential risk areas and remediation strategies for the specific activities could reasonably be expected to prejudice the ability of Defence and the companies to undertake their operations.
+I consider that the public interest is better served in this case by maintaining the confidentiality of this information. - 28.
+It is for those reasons that I find that the public interest factors against disclosure outweigh the factors for disclosure and I deem the information exempt under sections 47E and 47G of the FOI Act. - 29.
 None of the factors listed in section 11B(4) of the FOI Act were taken into account when making my decision.